Young Alumni Trustee

 Alumni Association Board Members

 Members of the Alumni Association Board are chosen from alumni who have demonstrated their leadership skills and commitment to CC.
-New members are elected to the AAB for a four-year term, not to exceed three consecutive terms.
+New members are selected for the AAB for a four-year term, not to exceed three consecutive terms.
 Members should be prepared to participate and be visible in CC events and activities in their geographic regions as representatives and advocates of CC.
 They serve on committees and participate in two yearly meetings, one of which is an on-campus weekend in the spring.
 The AAB strives to reflect the rich diversity of the college in its membership.